prodbuilder/udacity-nano-frontend/P3-arcade-game/README.md

         + number of gems
     - life: game resets when player runs out of life
     - `Esc` can pause and resume game
-    - score is calculated with winning and gem values collected
+    - score is calculated with
+        + winning each level
+        + gem values collected
+        + remaining time

 ## Notes and Questions